 - Lenape Park is located on both sides of the East Branch Perkiomen Creek with a bikeway constructed along one side of the creek.
 Lenape Park attractions include a dog park, skate park, three Little League baseball fields, a softball field, sand volleyball court, ice skating rink, picnic areas and the twin bridges.
 Also located on the Constitution Avenue side of Lenape Park is the Borough owned wind turbine.

 - The Kulp playground, located on Second Street offers tennis courts, a baseball field, renovated basketball courts , picnic area and play ground for children.
 There is also a baby/wading pool that is open during the summer season.

 - A tot-lot is located on Spruce Street near Main Street.
 This lot is linked to the other parks via the Pleasant Spring Creek Bikeway.

 Bicycle & Walking Path System – Sellersville/ Perkasie/ East Rockhill

 This bikeway attaches to a bikeway in Sellersville Borough, continues through Perkasie, along the creek and attaches to a bikeway in East Rockhill Township.
 The Bikeway from Main Street, Sellersville to the east side of Blooming Glen Road covers approximately 3.25 miles.
 For information on the length of the bikeway, please click here.
 A link to the bikeway is planned in Perkasie Borough that will follow Pleasant Spring Creek, cross Walnut Street at the south east end of the borough, continue through the Stonycrest development and end in Hilltown Township.

-For more information about the Borough park system, contact the Park and Recreation Director at (215)257-5065 ext.
+For more information about the Borough park system, contact the Park and Recreation Department at (215)257-5065 ext.
 115 or email firstname.lastname@example.org